 While you may be in need of treatment, don’t rush the process.
 It could leave you with a negative experience that could otherwise be avoided.

-Myth: Can I Take Too Much CBD?
+Myth: Can I Take Too Much Hemp?

-In theory, yes, you can take too much CBD.
+In theory, yes, you can take too much HEMP.
 That said, most believe that to do so a person would have to ingest an incredibly high amount of cannabidiol in a short window of time.

-That said, some do report side effects from consuming CBD at more common doses.
+That said, some do report side effects from consuming hemp at more common doses.
 Some have reported a range of adverse effects, including anxiety, diarrhea, nausea and mood and appetite changes as well as other uncomfortable outcomes.
 While none of the side effects are likely to lead to grave harm, they are going to leave a few consumers with unpleasant outcomes.